Background

 Your PFR shows you how many times an existing customer has bought from you within a given period of time.

-Keep in mind that monitoring your PFR will also reveal the level of engagement between your shoppers and business.
+Keep in mind that monitoring your PFR will also reveal the level of engagement between shoppers and your brand.

 To calculate it, you need to divide the total number of orders made during a time period by the number of existing customers: